Rigqx/Anonfiles-scraper/README.md

 ## Acknowledgments

-- The tool was made for fun, to get a long list of files that exsists on AnonFiles, to see what people are uploading.
+- The tool was made for fun, to get a long list of files that exists on AnonFiles, to see what people are uploading.

 ---